 Description

-Among his most iconic creations stands the Leggera chair, produced by Cassina and first introduced in 1952.
-Inspired by traditional Chiavari chairs, the Leggera is celebrated for its extremely lightweight structure, clean lines, and remarkable strength.
-Ponti’s continuous research later led to the evolution of this model into the renowned Superleggera, pushing the limits of form and function in furniture design.
+Among his most iconic creations is the Leggera chair, designed in 1952 and produced by Cassina.
+Inspired by traditional Chiavari chairs, the Leggera is celebrated for its lightweight structure, refined lines, and exceptional durability.
+Ponti’s continuous experimentation led to the evolution of this model into the Superleggera chair, an iconic piece that pushed the limits of form and material innovation.

-The Leggera chair perfectly embodies Gio Ponti’s philosophy: reducing structure to the essential while maintaining elegance and durability.
-Today, it remains a symbol of Italian design excellence, highly sought after by collectors and widely used in contemporary interiors worldwide.
+The Leggera chair perfectly embodies Ponti’s philosophy: reducing design to its essential elements while preserving elegance and strength.
+Today, it remains a timeless symbol of Italian design excellence, highly sought after by collectors and widely featured in sophisticated contemporary interiors worldwide.